-In the past, the best ways of how to treat varicose veins were painful, potentially dangerous, and had an extended recovery period that could last for weeks or months.
+In the past, the best ways to treat varicose veins were painful, potentially dangerous, and had an extended recovery period that could last for weeks or months.
 For over 100 years, the procedure known as vein stripping involved cutting a long incision in the leg and “stripping” the vein from the leg under general anesthesia.
 Complications such as tissue or nerve damage were common side effects of the surgery, and the scars left behind were almost as unsightly as the original varicose veins.

 Advances in laser treatment for varicose veins means that today’s procedures are minimally invasive and allow for a quicker healing time.
 Endovenous laser ablation, radiofrequency ablation, and sclerotherapy for minor vein diseases veins are all relatively new, but popular varicose vein treatment options, helping patients with vein disease across the globe.

 Endovenous Laser Ablation & Radiofrequency Ablation

 Both forms of ablation are nonsurgical options of vein treatment in St. Louis that offer positive results in the battle against varicose veins.
 Endovenous laser ablation is performed as an outpatient procedure in a physician’s office, using only a local anesthetic and a tiny incision.
 In this laser varicose vein treatment, the laser is used to seal the affected vein, causing it to eventually be absorbed into the body.
 The patient is able to walk immediately after the procedure is performed, and recovery time is extremely fast.
 What little discomfort or pain that accompanies the endovenous laser ablation can be treated with a simple, over-the-counter pain reliever.